Parliamentary committee summons Twitter on June 18

 Recently the Centre gave final notice to Twitter for compliance with new IT rules.

-"It is noted that despite repeated letters from the ministry, Twitter had failed to provide adequate clarifications," Rakesh Maheshwari, group coordinator for cyberlaw at the Ministry of Electronics and Information Technology (MeitY), in a letter to Twitter.
+"It is noted that despite repeated letters from the ministry, Twitter had failed to provide adequate clarifications," Rakesh Maheshwari, group coordinator for cyberlaw at the ministry of electronics and information technology, in a letter to Twitter.

 "Twitter has been and remains deeply committed to India, and serving the vital public conversation taking place on the service.
 We have assured the Government of India that Twitter is making every effort to comply with the new Guidelines, and an overview on our progress has been duly shared.
 We will continue our constructive dialogue with the Indian Government," Twitter spokesperson said.

-Sources in the panel members told ANI that, will try to find out what is the reason behind stopping Twitter to comply with the country's new IT rule.
+Sources in the panel members said that, it will try to find out what is the reason behind stopping Twitter to comply with the country's new IT rule.

-"We want to know which limitations are preventing Twitter to follow the rules made by the country or Twitter will adopt," a panel member told ANI.
+"We want to know which limitations are preventing Twitter to follow the rules made by the country or Twitter will adopt," a panel member said.